 Why don’t drivers work extra shifts?

-Most do.
-In line with many Train Operating Companies we have a voluntary rest day working agreement where drivers can volunteer for additional duties which either avoid cancellations or provide additional resilience.
+Many do.
+In line with other Train Operating Companies we have a voluntary rest day working agreement where drivers can volunteer for additional duties which either avoid cancellations or provide additional resilience.

 How do I claim additional compensation for the disruption that followed the introduction of the May 2018 timetable?